MelissaPabst/SavvyDAPython/Week1/Class1-IntroAndNumpyPrimer.md

 ## NumPy - Numerical Python

+NumPy is not part of a basic Python installation, and must be installed after Python.

 [Install Numpy](https://numpy.org/install/)

 Most programming languages have external libraries of pre-written code that can be imported.
 What libraries have you already worked with in your Python learning journey?